PlatONnetwork/docs/docs/JS-SDK.md

 Creates a new account.

-Notes: Never call this function over a unsecured Websocket or HTTP provider, as your password will be send in plain text!
+Notes: Never call this function over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!

 Method: